Welcome to the 'Uncovering Dark Patterns in Persuasive Technology' (#DPPT2018) Workshop

 In this workshop, participants enjoyed an introduction to dark patterns, and an overview of the psychological mechanisms that drive them.

-Through participatory exercises, participants will help to identify the theoretical-underpinnings that drive dark patterns, and contribute to the development of a taxonomy of dark patterns, based on consensus within the scientific community.
-In the workshops, we will form working teams who will review the dark pattern taxonomy, looking for alternative theoretical explanations.
-Each working team will participate in a group sorting exercise, designed to inform the development of a theoretically-framed taxonomy of dark patterns.
-All outputs of the workshop will be captured, and used to advance this study towards validation of the taxonomy.
-After the workshops, the authors of this paper will incorporate all the advancements into the next stage of the research, which will feed into a subsequent paper on a taxonomy of dark patterns, addressing the identified research questions.
+Through participatory exercises, participants helped to identify the theoretical-underpinnings that drive dark patterns, and contribute to the development of a taxonomy of dark patterns, based on consensus within the scientific community.
+In the workshop, we formed working teams who reviewed the dark pattern taxonomy, looking for alternative theoretical explanations.
+Each working team participated in a group sorting exercise, designed to inform the development of a theoretically-framed taxonomy of dark patterns.
+All outputs of the workshop were captured, and used to advance this study towards validation of the taxonomy.
+After the workshops, the authors of this paper plan to incorporate all the advancements into the next stage of the research, which will feed into a subsequent paper on a taxonomy of dark patterns, addressing the identified research questions.

 Look forward to see you all on April 17, 2018, in Waterloo, ON, Canada:

 Dark patterns are interactive design patterns that influence technology users through deception, trickery or hostility, that make their lives difficult or contribute a negative impact, through intended or unintended design practices that represent unethical applications of persuasive technology .
 Examples of dark patterns include getting people to purchase unnecessary insurance, signing up for products without knowing they are on recurring billing, exposing users to content that makes them feel bad about themselves in order to influence their behavior, environmental designs that are effectively ‘hostile’ to particular groups such as the homeless, cyclists or pedestrians.